Colin Low (filmmaker): Lifetime achievement recognition

+In 1997, Low was awarded the Prix Albert-Tessier, given to individuals for an outstanding career in Québec cinema.

 In 2002, the Large Format Cinema Association presented Low and the NFB with its Abel Gance Award for outstanding work in large format filmmaking.

-In 1997, Low was awarded the Prix Albert-Tessier, given to individuals for an outstanding career in Québec cinema.
-In 2013, the DOXA Documentary Film Festival created the annual Colin Low Award, presented to the best Canadian documentary film in the festival program.
+In 2013, the DOXA Documentary Film Festival created the annual Colin Low Award, sponsored by the Director's Guild of Canada, and presented to director of the best Canadian documentary film in the festival program.